krivenok/cpuhog/README.md

 You can also use environment variables to change cpuhog behavior

 * CPUHOG_DEBUG - if set, enables debug logging
-* CPUHOG_DURATION - if set, defines the duration of the execution
+* CPUHOG_DURATION - if set, defines the duration of the execution in seconds

 The example below demonstrates the use of environment variables.